rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 send that job down the sending end of the channel.
 We’re calling `unwrap` on `send` for the case that sending fails.
-This might happen if, for example, we stop all our threads from executing, meaning the receiving end has stopped receiving new messages.
+This might happen if, for example, we stop all our threads from executing, meaning the receiving end has stopped receiving new сообщения.
 At the moment, we can’t stop our threads from
 executing: our threads continue executing as long as the pool exists.
 The reason we use `unwrap` is that we know the failure case won’t happen, but the compiler doesn’t know that.